samaltman2/TheOptimizer-coupon/README.md

 ## How to Apply the TheOptimizer Coupon Code?

-Follow the simple steps to claim a The Optimizer coupon code.
+Follow these simple steps to claim a The Optimizer coupon code.

 **Step 1:** Visit [**TheOptimizer’s official website**](https://theoptimizer.io/) with this discount link.